bcchen52/bcchen52.github.io/README.md

 Content is connected to the Googl Visualization API for easy updates without needed to change any code.

 Website was rebuilt in June 2025, previous version is in old/.

+Future fixes...
+- Navbar button issue
+- Project link to project in see more... section should auto expand that section